-- 1. Immunizations- Written proof of immunizations specified on the physical exam form is required before the student can be placed in clinical.
+- 1. Immunizations Written proof of immunizations specified on the physical exam form is required before the student can be placed in clinical.
 These include MMR, Tdap, Hepatitis B, and Varicella.
-A Mantoux test (TB), will also be required every year.
-COVID and Flu vaccine requirements must be met or have a declination form completed for one or both and will have to follow the health care facility masking policy. - 2.
-Cardiopulmonary Resuscitation Certification (Health Care Provider) must be acquired before prior to admission into nursing program and maintained throughout the Associate Degree Nursing Program. - 3.
+A Mantoux test (TB) will also be required every year.
+COVID and Flu vaccine requirements must be met or have a declination form completed for one or both and will have to follow the health care facility masking policy.
+If you have been vaccinated for TB or have had a positive TB test you will have to obtain a Chest Xray.
+Please know that this is a requirement and you are responsible for completing this requirement as part of your immunization completion. - 2.
+Cardiopulmonary Resuscitation Certification (Health Care Provider from the American Heart Association only and live check off) must be acquired before prior to admission into nursing program and maintained throughout the Associate Degree Nursing Program. - 3.
 Non-nursing courses may be taken before enrollment in the nursing program, but not later than sequentially required. - 4.
 All extra non-nursing courses taken while in the program must be evaluated and approved by the Director of the Associate Degree Nursing Program. - 5.
 Credit will not be given for academic science courses more than 5 years old. - 6.
 All students conditionally accepted for admission are required to undergo drug testing.
 Failure to submit to drug testing or falsify the test in any way will result in having their condition acceptance revoked.
-Any conditionally accepted student who has a positive drug screen or does not agree to be tested will forfeit their position in the class.
-Any drug screen which is positive for an adulterant will result in forfeiture of their position in the program. - Please note that there are a lot of products on the market that can have an impact on your drug testing which includes hemp/CBD products that are gummies, oils, vape, bath products, lotions, etc. Hemp is defined as any part of a cannabis plant that contains no more than 0.3% THC.
-CBD products made from hemp could have small amounts of THC in them even if the label doesn't say so.
+Any conditionally accepted student who has a positive drug screen or does not agree to be tested will forfeit their position in the program.

+^{} Please note that there are a lot of products on the market that can have an impact on your drug testing which includes hemp/CBD products that are gummies, oils, vape, bath products, lotions, etc. Hemp is defined as any part of a cannabis plant that contains no more than 0.3% THC.
+CBD products made from hemp could have small amounts THC in them even if the label doesn't say so.
 This means that people using CBD regularly could build up high enough THC levels in their body to test positive.